 To spread the news, the December 1916 issue of the Alcalde alumni magazine was rushed to press.
 Editor Ben Dyer wrote a full account of the weekend, published the speeches given at President Vinson’s inauguration, and described the game and halftime proceedings.
 Of the longhorn, Dyer reported, “His name is Bevo.
 Long may he reign!”

 The name “Bevo” was a play on the word beeve, which is not only the plural of beef, but long used as slang for a cow or steer destined to become food.The name might be thought of as “Beef-o.”
-Who dubbed the animal Bevo is unknown, though it was likely Pinckney.
+Who actually named the animal Bevo is unknown, though Pinckney is the top suspect.
+[Author’s note: There has been a claim that Ben Dyer, as editor of the Alcalde, came up with the name.
+While Dyer’s article is the earliest mention of Bevo found so far, there’s no proof that he created the moniker.
+It’s more likely he was relating something that already existed.]

 With football season over, the steer remained in South Austin while UT students discussed what to do with him.
 The Texan student newspaper favored branding the longhorn with a large “T” on one side and “21 – 7” on the other as a permanent reminder of the Texas victory.
 Others were opposed and cited animal cruelty.
 A few wondered if the steer might be tamed so that it could roam and graze on the Forty Acres.
 While the discussion continued, March 2 – Texas Independence Day – was unofficially declared as the date to decorate the steer.